Play Time

 5 Reasons to Participate in the Beat Coach Pete Fun Run

-Alan asked me to guest blog for him this week and share my experience of this year’s Beat Coach Pete Scholarship Fun Run.
+I wanted to share my experience of this year’s Beat Coach Pete Scholarship Fun Run.
 I COULD tell you about how much fun I had, but instead, I’d rather give you reasons to sign up for the run next year and have fun yourself.

 A Solid Investment